-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.90%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Are Credit Card Rewards Taxable?

 In general, credit card rewards, which include points, travel miles, and cashback, are not taxable, both at the individual and business level.
-The Canada Revenue Agency (CRA) classifies these types of benefits as discounts, not as forms of income, so you’re not required to report them when filing your taxes
+The Canada Revenue Agency (CRA) considers these types of benefits as discounts, not as forms of income, so you’re not required to report them when filing your taxes

 It would also be impractical for the CRA to assess the taxes payable on credit card rewards, as determining their fair market value in Canadian dollars is difficult.
 For example, a credit card may give you the option to redeem Aeroplan points or Air Miles for various items, all of which vary considerably in their value.
 The same concept applies to other monetary gifts, like lottery winnings, birthday gifts, and prize draws – all of these aren’t taxable.

-When Can Credit Card Rewards be Taxed?
+Business Credit Cards: Can Credit Card Rewards Be Taxed?

-Though you don’t have to worry about tax reporting requirements for rewards earned on your personal credit cards, specific provisions in the tax code deem such rewards to be taxable benefits.
+However, credit card rewards may be subject to taxation when it comes to business credit cards.
+Specific provisions in the tax code deem such rewards to be taxable benefits.
 These rules pertain to individuals who collect credit card rewards as a function of their employment.

-1. You Convert Your Rewards To Cash
+You Convert Your Rewards To Cash

-If you convert your rewards into cash, this triggers a tax liability.
-You must report the cash value on your tax return.
-This rule only applies to rewards earned through work-related expenditures that your employer reimburses.
-If you redeem your rewards for points, miles, or cash back, you don’t have to report them to the CRA.
+If you redeem your rewards for points, miles, or cash back, then you don’t have to report them to the CRA.
 Ensure you keep detailed records of your transactions to verify your rewards’ cash value during tax season.

-2. Your Rewards Are Provided To You As A Form Of Remuneration
+Your Rewards Are Provided To You As A Form Of Remuneration

 In some cases, your employer may give you credit card rewards as additional compensation.
 The CRA considers this form of payment a taxable benefit, so if you’re the recipient of such rewards, be prepared to declare them on your tax return.
-In essence, if your status as an employee directly enables you to earn rewards above and beyond what you could make as an individual, the CRA likely views them as a taxable benefit.

-3. Your Rewards Constitute A Form Of Tax Avoidance
+Your Rewards Constitute A Form Of Tax Avoidance

 TurboTax